-St. Croix (pronounced Croy) is the largest of the four U.S. Virgin Islands and has one of the largest fringing reefs in the Caribbean.
+St. Croix (pronounced Kroy) is the largest of the four U.S. Virgin Islands and has one of the largest fringing reefs in the Caribbean.
 Our reef is as distinctive as the islands themselves.
 Topside St. Croix’s history and topography make it as diverse as it is underwater.
 St. Croix is surrounded by secluded beaches and tropical fauna so you’ll have many choices of excursions to fill your time when you’re not diving on St. Croix’s famous dive sites.
-Underwater, St. Croix has over 50 dive sites scattered around the island, you’ll have a choice between wall dives, reef dives, wreck dives, and the BEST pier dive in the Caribbean.
+Underwater, St. Croix has over 50 dive sites scattered around the island, you’ll have a choice between wall dives, reef dives, wreck dives, and one of the BEST pier dives in the Caribbean.
 Sealife is abundant on St. Croix with more than 500 species of fish, 40 types of coral, and hundreds of invertebrates that inhabit our waters.

 St. Croix Diving

 All along the north shore of the island, at points as close as 100 yards, is the edge of the Puerto Rico trench, which is the deepest point in the Atlantic Ocean.
 This results in deep water nutrients rising and enriching the whole web of marine life.
-It’s a big part of why St. Croix has some of the best diving in the Caribbean It also results in some really good wall diving.
+It’s a big part of why St. Croix has some of the best diving in the Caribbean it also results in some really good wall diving.
 Don’t worry, you don’t need to be a technical diver to dive here (although technical diving up to trimix is available and we can help you arrange it.) our wall dives start at about 15-30 feet before dropping off to around 80′ and then onward into the blue.
 Diving the wall usually brings in the reef sharks; they’re curious and like to come up shallow to see if you’re hunting lionfish or lobster.
 Make sure you take a look out into the blue once in a while to see if you can spot Eagle Rays going by.
 Because of St. Croix’s old Danish trading history, we had a lot of ships plying our waters back in the 1800s so make sure you keep your eye out for coral-encrusted ship anchors.
 Notable wall dives on the North Shore include Cane Bay, Northstar, Pavilions, and Twin Palms, to name a few.

 Common Sightings: reef sharks, sea turtles, schooling reef fish (tangs, wrasse, jacks, snapper) triggerfish, juvenile drumfish, and other reef fish.